Installation systems

-CAREA products can be installed using two different systems to create thermal insulation from the outside, either for renovation work or for new buildings.
+CAREA products can be installed using two different systems to create thermal insulation from the outside, either for the renovation of existing structures or for new construction.

 Cladding without backing structure (CWoB) systems are exterior thermal insulation systems covered by Avis Techniques.
-Cladding without backing structure can also be called “vêture” or “vêtage”.
+Cladding without backing structure can also be referred to as “vêture” or “vêtage”.

-CWoB elements are installed directly on the supporting structure (whether insulated or not), using mechanical fasteners (through-pegs, brackets, rail insertion, etc.).
+CWoB elements are installed directly on the supporting structure (whether insulated or not), using mechanical fasteners (through-pegs, brackets, insertion into a rail, etc.).

 Installation is carried out in a single operation.